 In this article we’re discussing traditional color theory, which uses the colors in the color wheel above.
-We’re focusing on how these colors can be combined in different ways to make harmonious palettes which can be used for various applications including websites and apps.
+We’re focusing on how these colors can be combined in different ways to make harmonious palettes which can help you choose colors for your app or website design.
 For the science behind how colors are reproduced for printing, using CYMK, or created on screens/digitally, using RGB, read this article.

 The easiest way to distinguish warms vs. cools is to think about two simple aspects of nature: The colors associated with the sun’s warmth: yellows, oranges, and reds are all warm colors.
 The colors associated with water’s coolness: blues, greens, and violets are all cool colors.
 The color wheel below shows this classification.

 First of all, let’s put it front and center: color sets the mood.
 Each color can be associated with certain attributes or psychological states.
 Whether you’re designing a website, app, or social media post, color is a key element of visual storytelling.
 Keep in mind that color associations can vary across cultures.
 Here are some colors and the moods they convey (in Western culture).
 It’s helpful to keep these in mind when you’re choosing colors for your app.

 Red: excitement, energy, strength, adventure, action, passion, love (also hunger and desire)

 Orange: optimism, freedom, pleasure, rejuvenation

 Yellow: joy, positivity, clarity, confidence, enthusiasm, curiosity